2023

 Competitive Landscape

-This visualization show the product space at the HS4 level colored from blue to yellow.
-This mean that the more blue a dot/product is, the more Belarus has comparative advantage over Malaysia.
-Similarly, the more yellow a dot/product is, the more Malaysia has comparative advantage over Belarus.
+This visualization shows the product space at the HS4 level with the flags of Belarus and Malaysia.
+This means that a dot/product with the flag of Belarus indicates it has a comparative advantage over Malaysia.
+Similarly, a dot/product with the flag of Malaysia indicates it has a comparative advantage over Belarus.

 Have questions, comments, or concerns?